Neural Parameter Estimation with Incomplete Data: Ensemble of NBEs

 where $\hat{\vec{\theta}}_{\text{Bayes}}(\vec{Z})$ is the Bayes estimate of $\vec{\theta}$ for the loss function being used, and $\epsilon_j(\vec{Z})$ is a mean-zero error term with variance $\sigma^2_\epsilon$.
 Then, the ensemble estimate is obtained as:

 Under our working model, for fixed $\vec{Z} \in \mathcal{Z}$,

 where the expectation and variance are taken over the ensemble estimates for a fixed $\vec{Z}$.
-In practice, the errors may not be mean-zero, nor independent; however, provided that they are not perfectly correlated, the ensemble estimate \eqref{eqn:ensemble_estimate} will still have reduced variance compared with estimates from individual ensemble members.
+In practice, the errors may not have mean zero, nor be independent; however, provided that they are not perfectly correlated, the ensemble estimate \eqref{eqn:ensemble_estimate} will still have reduced variance compared with estimates from individual ensemble members.